vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 Now, when we understand how composables are created, let's see what parameters the `useProduct` factory expects.
 Because this composable is relatively small and has only one method, the [UseProductFactoryParams interface](../core/api-reference/core.useproductfactoryparams.html) also expects one handler - `productsSearch`.

 Open `packages/composables/src/useProduct/index.ts`.
 This file already calls `useProductFactory` and passes `params` matching the above interface.
-With this done, the only thing left is to implement this method.
+With this done, the only thing left is to implement `productsSearch` method.

 Every method in `factoryParams` has at least one argument called [context](../core/api-reference/core.integrationcontext).
 Second, optional argument is an object holding parameters passed to composable method and [customQuery](../core/api-reference/core.customquery).

 Remove placeholder code from `productsSearch` method and add the following: